-Lesser infractions include but are not limited to: chewing gum, dress code violations, dress down day violations, missing materials, and phones/earbuds.
+Infractions are minor behaviors that include but are not limited to: chewing gum, dress code violations, dress down day violations, missing materials, and phones/earbuds.

-Serious Infractions Grade 5 - 8
+Serious Discipline Incidents Grade 5 - 8

-Serious infractions include but are not limited to: inappropriate language, harassment/bullying, forgery/theft, cheating, property damage, fighting/physical aggression, vandalism, defiance/disrespect, media violations.
-These more serious infractions may receive an automatic write-up, detention, suspension, or may be cause for dismissal for Assumption.
+Serious Discipline Incidents include but are not limited to: inappropriate language/gestures, harassment/bullying, forgery/theft, cheating, property damage, threatening, fighting/physical or verbal aggression, vandalism, defiance/disrespect, media violations.
+These more serious incidents may receive an automatic write-up, detention, suspension, or may be cause for dismissal from Assumption.
 All will be recorded in TeacherEase.

-Note: three discipline related write-ups = 1 hour detention.
+\Note: three discipline related write-ups = 1 hour detention.
 This resets each Semester.

-Quick Chart for Infractions (Gr.
+Quick Chart for Discipline Incidents (Gr.
 5-8)